ethanwwm/react-transactional-builder-aeo/README.md

 # React Transactional Builder
-A email transactional builder, aimed at speeding up email development for AEO transactional emails.
+An email transactional builder, aimed at speeding up email development for AEO transactional emails.

 # Getting Started
 1. Get permission as a collaborator from Ethan Wong (wonge@ae.com)